A geometric Iwatsuka type effect in quantum layers: An extension of the Iwatsuka model

-Let us recall that the family of magnetic fields considered above has a non-empty intersection with all the families studied earlier in the papers \cite{Iw_85,MaPu_97,ExKo_00, Tu_16} which, with the exception of the last one, treat the classic Iwatsuka model, $W\equiv 0$.
+Let us recall that the family of magnetic fields considered above has a non-empty intersection with all the families studied earlier in Ref.~\onlinecite{Iw_85,MaPu_97,ExKo_00, Tu_16} which, with the exception of the last one, treat the original Iwatsuka model, $W\equiv 0$.
 Hence we obtain a nontrivial extension of the known results, with notably weak regularity assumptions comparing to the other sources.
 Note also the assumption \eqref{ass:3} crucial for the use of the minimax principle does not mean that the perturbation $b$ of the constant magnetic field must be everywhere negative; it may be sign-changing and negative on a compact set only.